 It is the mixed-up idealism of the popular desire to “save the world” that gets us into trouble in the first place, causing our efforts to shipwreck.
-“Idealism is the thought that if only this happens, then everything will be right with the world,” said Cranford Joseph Coulter of The King’s Jubilee, a “frontline” ministry that serves the poor in Jesus’ name.
-“That’s just not true.
-Jesus said there will be poor always.”
+“Idealism is the thought that if only this happens, then everything will be right with the world”

 Because of this attitude, smaller organizations that maintain a sort of grassroots ruggedness are more likely to attract younger volunteers.
 These locally-based organizations appeal to twentysomethings because they allow us cynical idealists to see that our work impacts people’s lives in a genuine way.

-Grassroots organizations like Beacon of Hope Uganda (Edited) have a different approach to serving those in need than the more bureaucratic charitable organizations.
-Sugartree’s purpose as a small “street ministry” is to go out into the community and meet the needy—the poor, the elderly, the lost, the addicts—right where they are.
+Grassroots organizations like Beacon of Hope Uganda have a different approach to serving those in need than the more bureaucratic charitable organizations.

 But no matter how successful organizations like Beacon of Hope Uganda are at attracting young volunteers, they all face a significant problem—the lack of so-called “volunteer retention.”

-Volunteer commitment (or lack thereof) is a problem that all ministries struggle with—only a handful have stuck with Sugartree, for example, over the six years of its existence.
-“Most people find out the difference between service and being patted on the back,” Foster said.
-“People have to understand this type of ministry isn’t one where there will be a reward on Earth.”
+Volunteer commitment (or lack thereof) is a problem that all organizations struggle with—only a handful have stuck with Beacon of Hope Uganda, for example, over the ten years of its existence.

 Those with a heart to serve must take small steps—however insignificant they may seem.
 Go out and do something, anything, whatever, even if it’s small—something tangible, something real.